All Episodes

 Stay with us.

-Roger Hedgecock In for Rush Limbaugh today and tomorrow, Walter Williams on Friday.
+Roger Hedgecock in for Rush Limbaugh today and tomorrow, Walter Williams, on Friday.

 We are holding up our end here as Rush takes a greatly deserved break.

-Back on Monday, of course, uh with you know both barrels blazing as always.
+And we wish him the best back on Monday, of course, with both barrels blazing as always.

-Um The state is spending $260,000 on a quote branding campaign, unquote.
+The state is spending $260,000 on a, quote, branding campaign, unquote.

-Now we out west have different meanings for this word.
+Now, we out West have different meanings for this word.

-But I guess I guess this is something different.
+But I guess this is something different.

-Branding campaign by global image consultants.
+Branding campaign by global image consultants, $260,000.

-Um Jersey with, of course, uh fun and uh frolicking uh versions of the proposed New Jersey state uh state uh slogan.
+Well, of course, people have been inundating New Jersey, with, of course, fun and frolicking versions of the proposed New Jersey state slogan.

-Uh bada bing choose New Jersey was popular.
+Bada Bing Choose New Jersey was popular.

-New Jersey, it always smells like this was another one, of course the Philadelphia Inquirer had that one.
+New Jersey, it always smells like this, was another one.

-Um but uh, you know, from old blue eyes to the boss, Jersey is singing your song.
+But, you know, from old blue eyes to the boss, Jersey is singing your song.

-It's long, but you know, it gets into it.
+It's long, but, you know, it gets into it.

 I like that.

-But my favorite is this one.
+But my favorite is this one: New Jersey.

 You got a problem with that?